Gnosder/Gaming/Shadow Breakers/_noodling0.md

 2 - Experienced (can be used to make a living)
 3 - Expert (Highest a new character can have)
 4 - Master
-5 - Grand Master (Highest possible skill level) Specilization - Adv 1
+5 - Grand Master (Mastery level past this have increased cost scaling (lvl + lvl over 5)) Specilization - Adv 1

 # 3 Sheets